pranaynidhi/microhire-backend/README.md

 ## API Documentation

-The API documentation is available at `/api-docs` when the server is running.
+The API documentation is available at `/api-docs` (Swagger UI) when the server is running.

 ### Key Endpoints